TugboatQA/docs/examples/phpmyadmin/index.md

 > #### Warning::
 >
 > The link to the phpMyAdmin services grants full access to the database for the
-> preview.
-While it is best practice to avoid storing sensitive data in a
+> Tugboat Preview.
+While it is best practice to avoid storing sensitive data in
-> Tugboat Preview, it is still a good idea to be careful about sharing this
+> Tugboat, it is still a good idea to be careful about sharing this link.
-> link.

 ![Click Preview to access phpMyAdmin](_images/preview.png)